Hen Weekend in Disneyland Paris (Part 1 of 2)

 He was very entertaining and dragged my mum off by the hand before posing for photos and signing a few autographs.
 We joked about Goofy being “mummy’s new boyfriend” the rest of the weekend. 😉

 As the weather had brightened up somewhat, and we all needed a sit down, we took a relaxing boat ride through Storybook.
-The weather of course started to get dreary again as we were exciting the ride! 😣
+The weather of course started to get dreary again as we were exiting the ride! 😣

-As we visited the parks during their Superhero month, Walt Disney Studios was full of Marvel themed treats, activities and characters.
+As we visited the parks during their Superhero month, Walt Disney Studios was full of Marvel themed treats, activities, and characters.
 Including Captain America.

 I was feeling hungry so picked up a pot of falafel balls (one of the only dairy free snacks available!) while we waited for Spiderman.
 They were delicious and presented in a Marvel themed tub.

-There were a few Marvel themed shows and activities throughout the day but the one I was most excited for was, The Guardians of the Galaxy dance off.
+There were a few Marvel themed shows and activities throughout the day, but the one I was most excited for was The Guardians of the Galaxy dance off.